(updated 1/9/2025)

 How do I pay for health insurance?

 You can purchase with a credit card for most plans.
-The University Aetna health insurance plans are deducted from your paycheck.
+The Rice Benefits plans are deducted from your paycheck.

 What if I extend my stay – what do I do about the health insurance requirement?